networknt/light-doc/content/en/concern/metrics.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 ## Introduction

-Metrics handler collects the API runtime information and report to Influxdb periodically (5 minutes to 15 minutes based on the volume of the API).
+The metrics handler collects the API runtime information and reports it to Influxdb periodically (5 minutes to 15 minutes based on the volume of the API).
 A Grafana instance is hooked to Influxdb to output the metrics on dashboard from two different perspectives:

 * Client oriented - client centric info to show how many APIs to call and each API runtime info.

 * API oriented - API centric info to show how many clients is calling this API.